MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 #### account_name

-Azure Blob Storage account contains all of your objects: blobs, files, queues, and tables.
-The storage account provides a unique namespace that is accessible from anywhere in the world over HTTPS.
+Azure blob storage (ABS) account contains all of your ABS objects: blobs, files, queues, and tables.
+The storage account provides a unique namespace for your ABS that is accessible from anywhere in the world over HTTPS.

 #### allowed_users

-Lists the users having access to the Azure Blob Storage.
+Lists the users having access to the Azure blob storage.

 ### Return type